Jakub-Muszynski/CSS-animations/README.md

 # CSS-animations
-this repository is dedicated into practising practising my CSS animations skills and web design.
+this repository is dedicated into practising my CSS animations skills and web design.